How to Choose a Staffing Agency or Virtual Assistant Company: 6 Questions to Ask First

 Hiring a staffing agency, virtual assistant company, or executive assistant service is a recurring cost you commit to before you have seen how the relationship actually works day to day.
 Sales pages tend to look similar: vetted talent, fast turnaround, a satisfaction promise.
 The differences that matter usually show up later, in the fine print, when a hire leaves or you want to change how you are staffed.

-We hear some version of these six questions on nearly every discovery call at Virtustant, across the more than 2,000 hires we've placed since 2021.
-They are the questions worth asking any provider you are evaluating, not just us, and here is what the answer usually reveals.
-If you want a general cost baseline first, see our breakdown of how much a nearshore virtual assistant costs in 2026.
+Virtustant hears some version of these six questions on nearly every discovery call, across the placements made for US client companies since 2021.
+They are the questions worth asking any provider you are evaluating, not just Virtustant, and here is what the answer usually reveals.
+If you want a general cost baseline first, see Virtustant's breakdown of how much a nearshore virtual assistant costs in 2026.

 1. What happens if I want to hire my assistant directly?

 Some managed staffing models include a buyout clause: if you want to convert a contractor to a direct employee, you owe a fee, often in the $15,000 to $25,000 range, or a percentage of first-year salary.
 It is rarely advertised up front.
 Ask directly: "If I want to hire this person onto my own payroll in six months, what does that cost?"
-A provider with nothing to lose from a good match will have a short, direct answer.
+Get the figure in writing before you sign.
+Virtustant charges no buyout fee if you want to hire someone directly.

 2. Am I locked into a contract, and for how long?